A separation before divorce is not the same thing as filing or serving divorce papers.

 1. Separation is beneficial when couples argue too much

-are needed to make a relationship or marriage work.
-But when the arguments get much more constant and it later results to abuses and insult, the arguments and conflicts are not healthy and active rather it is unhealthy and passive.
+Healthy arguments are needed to make a relationship or marriage work.
+But when the arguments get much more constant and it later results in abuses and insult, the arguments and conflicts are not healthy and active rather it is unhealthy and passive.